Tinram/MySQL-Brute/README.md

 + MySQL spawning only a limited number of threads for connections,
 + if not a localhost connection, the network connection (MySQL localhost connection uses a socket instead of TCP/IP).

-MySQL Brute churns through approximately 20,000 passwords per second (vanilla Core i3 desktop CPU) on a localhost socket connection - considerably faster than the Bash and Python scripts I tried before creating MySQL Brute (and curiously, faster than the multi-threaded *Hydra*).
+MySQL Brute churns through approximately 20,000 passwords per second (vanilla Core i3 desktop CPU) on a localhost socket connection - considerably faster than the Bash and Python scripts I tried before creating MySQL Brute (and curiously, faster than the vaunted multi-threaded *Hydra*).
 However, when using a network connection, MySQL Brute is much slower.

 ### Hydra Comparison